 Matt Siegel

-The pair soon developed a winning comedic combination during Laquidara’s goofy show-closing segment entitled ‘Mishegas,’ which brought a listener on the air to compete for prizes amidst a flurry of jokes, skits, characters and mayhem.
+The pair soon developed a winning comedic combo during Laquidara’s goofy show-closing segment entitled Mishegas, which brought a listener on the air to compete for prizes amidst a flurry of jokes, skits, characters and mayhem.
 Siegel relished each day’s opportunity to have fun with the morning jock.
-“I was the dry one, Charles was the straight guy; we would riff back and forth and I would just take shots at him.
+“I was the dry one, Charles was the straight guy,” he explains.
+“We would riff back and forth and I would just take shots at him.
 I learned a lot about styling back then, taking that pause before you told the punch line.
 That was the beginning of me actually finding my radio voice.”
-Siegel worked the comedy angle and gained confidence on his own show which also launched the tradition of WBCN’s famous lunch song spoofs.

 Published On: February 22, 2018